 Where the project requires a transfer of equipment or other assets funded through the DMFA grant, the Administrative Partner is required to prepare a list of the items concerned indicating current value and acquisition prices.
 This list shall be included in a handover note for transfer of assets as part of the final reporting.
 The handover note must have two authorised signatures.
-The DMFA insists on transparency regarding the handover of assets both in the local community and within the DMDP project partners.
+The DMFA insists on transparency regarding the handover of assets both in the local community and within the DGBP project partners.
+An important element when considering the handover of assets is the partner's capacity to maintain and operate them.
+Furthermore, it is relevant to consider whether the partner would still have actual use of the asset as part of its operations, also beyond the engagement, and whether this usage would be within the initial objective of the grant.
+Where there is no basis for handing over assets, these must be liquidated, and the income is to be returned to the DMFA along other unspent funds.